Lil’ Kim Shows Off Hourglass Figure In Fiery Red Dress & Snake-Print Boots

 Kim has had a career lasting more than 20 years and still proves to be a relevant act today.
 Her debut album, Hard Core, released in 1996, will be getting a reissue on a limited edition pink vinyl later this year.

-For those who want to see more of Lil’ Kim, follow her Instagram account, which boasts more than 2.7 million followers.
+Fans who want to see more of Lil’ Kim can follow her Instagram account, which boasts more than 2.7 million followers.

 Delivered To Your INBOX